 Many historical perspectives identify the genesis of Natural Language Processing with Alan Turing’s efforts during World War II cracking the Nazi’s Enigma code machine.
 By any measure, his Ultra intelligence and Turing machine saved millions of lives and shortened the war by multiple years.

-After World War II, Turing’s direction evolved establishing the foundation of NLP in his article “Computing Machinery and Intelligence.”
-This is article is viewed as the treatise on artificial intelligence.
+After World War II, Turing’s direction involved establishing the foundation of NLP in his article, “Computing Machinery and Intelligence.”
+This ground-breaking article is viewed as the first treatise on artificial intelligence.
 He proposed the “Turing test,” (see below) for addressing the question,” can machines think?”
 He supported his position by rebutting nine arguments against intelligent machines.
-Thinking machines do not just isolate the words; they identify what the words mean in context.
+The nutshell result -thinking machines do not just isolate the words; they identify what the words mean in context.

 “A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.” – Alan Turing